ClusterHQ/flocker/docs/install/index.rst

 To get the full Flocker functionality, the following installation steps will take you through installing the Flocker client, the Flocker node services, and the Flocker plugin for Docker:

+..
+XXX this introduction could be improved with an image.
+See FLOC-2077

 .. toctree::
    :maxdepth: 3